CopelandMIT/labx_master/camera_code/README.md

 ### Step 5: Running the Data Collector on the central server GUI

-1. Make sure you follow the central server steps on how to connect this sensor and share keys with the sensors raspberry pi.
+1. Make sure you follow the central server steps on how to connect this sensor and share keys with this camera sensor's raspberry pi.

 ### Optional Arguments